 There are several areas that we target with our exclusionary abortion screen.
 The first component, and probably the most obvious is that we screen out companies that develop and manufacture drugs used in the abortion process.
 So, these are known as abortifacients, and we don’t want to profit from selling these drugs.
 This screen excludes some of the world’s largest pharmaceutical companies that are common holdings in the most popular mutual funds and passive ETFs.

 We also screen out abortion facilities.
 So some hospitals and clinics, which perform elective abortions for profit are publicly traded companies and we screen out publicly traded companies that are performing abortions for profit.

 When it comes to stem cell research, there are a few different ways to go about this.
 A company can use adult stem cells obtained from body tissue, such as bone marrow, umbilical cord blood or fat cells to conduct research, or a company can choose to conduct embryonic stem cell research, where the embryo is destroyed during stem cell harvesting.
 We screen out companies involved in the latter per the George W. Bush Human Embryonic Stem Cell Policy of 2001.

-And last in a similar vein, some companies give charitable contributions to organizations such as Planned Parenthood.
+And last, some companies give charitable contributions to organizations such as Planned Parenthood.
 We screen out companies with corporate sponsored donations to these organizations.
 However, we do exclude matching donations from the screen, as those are directed by employees of a company they’re not directed by the corporation itself.

 So I hope this helps you to understand some of the research that goes into just one of the exclusionary screens that we use.